MicrosoftDocs/cpp-docs/docs/data/oledb/defining-stored-procedures.md

 DEFINE_COMMAND(CMySProcAccessor, _T("{INSERT {name, phone} into shippers  (?,?)}")
 ```

-Note that the syntax (the use of braces and so on) used in the code examples in this topic is specific to SQL Server.
+The syntax (the use of braces, and so on) used in the code examples in this topic is specific to SQL Server.
 The syntax that you use in your stored procedures might vary according to the provider you use.

 Next, in the parameter map, specify the parameters that you used in the command, listing the parameters in the order that they occur in the command: